KusionStack/kusionstack.io/docs/karpor/1-getting-started/2-installation.md

 ### Uninstall

-To uninstall/delete the `karpor-release` helm release in namespace `karpor`:
+To uninstall/delete the `karpor-release` Helm release in namespace `karpor`:

 ```shell
 helm uninstall karpor-release